quantaliz/solaibot/webpage/video-script.md

 "The tech behind this is impressive:

-On-device AI inference using a 1.5 billion parameter model.
+On-device AI inference using an open model.
 That's powerful enough to understand context and make decisions.

 Mobile Wallet Adapter keeps your private keys secure.
 The app never sees them.

-And Solana's blazing-fast blockchain makes micropayments actually viable for the first time.
+And Solana's blazing-fast blockchain makes micropayments actually viable for the first time in human history.

 **[Visual: x402 protocol icon]**

-We implemented the x402 payment protocol—the first time it's been done on Android for AI."
+We implemented the x402 payment protocol — elevate Android with local AI."

 ---